task-proxemics/XLeRobot/README.md

 ---

 ## 🧠 Software Intro
+Here's a general idea of how you can control the robot and make it smart:

 ### Basic Control

 Joint control → leader-follower arm control

 End Effector control → VR remote control

+### Paths towards General Embodied Machine Intelligence

 **Two main approaches exist for making robots intelligent, reflecting the primary methods in current academic robotics manipulation research**